 - Journey by 4WD to Bekopaka via the Tsirbihina River and Belo Tsiribihina

-This morning we drive northwards to the shores of the Tsiribihina River where a barge will transport us across the river to the town of Belo Tsiribihina.
+Following an early return visit to the Kirindy Forest Reserve we drive northwards to the shores of the Tsiribihina River where a barge will transport us across the river to the town of Belo Tsiribihina.
 The river crossing takes about 45 minutes.

 Following lunch in Belo Tsiribihina we make the four to five-hour drive to Bekopaka.
 Our journey takes us across savanna, a grassland home to the Madagascar Harrier-Hawk (Polyboroides radiatus).
 One of the commonest raptors of Madagascar, this is a very large bird of prey.
 Aside from its size, it is unmistakable with its black and white stripes (called barring) on its underside, grey back, long bare yellow legs and bare pink or yellow skin patch around the eye.